Bug report #17563

 If is the latter you must check if the two projects are using the same reference ellipsoid, check in the project properties.

-#2 Updated by Jose Manuel almost 3 years ago
+#2 Updated by Jose Manuel about 3 years ago

 - File 2017150657.shx added